nmradcc/documents/README.md

 ### Filing a new issue
 Before filing a new issue, it is a good idea to search the existing open issues to see if it has already been filed.
 If an existing open issue is a close match, it may be better to add additional commentary to the existing issue rather than file a completely new one.

-When creating a new issue, by convention the title should take the following form:
+When creating a new issue, by convention, the title should take the following form:

     \<NMRA Document Number\> \<Short Descritption\>